 - E. Water Conservation Guidelines.
 All landscape plans shall conserve water with landscape materials and design techniques using the following principles. - 1.
 Incorporate a "zoned planting scheme" to reduce water demand by grouping plants with similar water requirements together in the same hydrozone. - 2.
 Limit high-irrigation turf and plantings to appropriate high-use areas with high visibility and functional needs, and use water-conserving grasses such as fescue sods.

-Turf and spray-irrigated areas shall be limited to:

-- a. residential rear yard areas with a maximum of 50%, but no less than 2,000 SF if desired, except for lots platted prior to January 1, 2024; - b. designed for play, sports, and similar common or public park areas; - c..achieving specific aesthetic and design objectives at major gateways or entryways to neighborhoods or activity centers, at the discretion of the Town. - 3.
-Use drought tolerant plants, suitable to the region, with low watering and pruning requirements. - 4.
+Turf and spray-irrigated areas shall be limited to: - a.
+Residential rear yard areas maximum of 50%, up to 2,000 SF for single family homes, except for lots platted prior to January 1, 2024; - b.
+Areas designed for play, sports fields, and similar common or public park areas; - Achieving specific aesthetic and design objectives at significant gateways, corridors, or entryways to neighborhoods or activity centers, at the discretion of the Town. - 3.
+Use drought tolerant plants, suitable to the region, with low watering and pruning requirements.
+Water conservation and xeric species may be found and referenced on the plantselect.org website, or similar reputable source acceptable to the Town. - 4.
 Incorporate soil amendments and use of organic mulches that reduce water loss and limit erosion.
 All planting areas shall receive soil amendments of at least 3 cubic yards per 1,000 square feet.
-Certification of amendment may be required. - 5.
+Certification of and proof of amendment may be required. - 5.
 Install efficient automatic irrigation systems that incorporate water conservation measures, including spray heads for ground cover and drip irrigation for shrubs and trees, weather/rain gauges, and high-efficiency or precision nozzles. - 6.
-Native grasses irrigation to establishment.
-Raw water dedication, per Chapter 13-required, credit at discretion of the Town.
-Seed mix per Standards & Specs. - 7.
-Alternative non-potable sources of irrigation for all common landscape areas is encouraged. - F. Stormwater Treatment.
+Native grasses may be used in low-traffic areas and require irrigation to establish.
+Raw water dedication, per the Johnstown Municipal Code required with a review for credit at the sole discretion of the Town upon confirmation of the removal or effective disablement of the irrigation system.
+Seed mix shall be per the Design Standards. - 7.
+Alternative non-potable sources and systems of irrigation water for all common landscape areas is encouraged and shall be required if available in sufficient quantity - F. Stormwater Treatment.
 Landscape amenities that incorporate stormwater treatment are recommended, provided they can meet both the landscape design standards and the stormwater management performance standards.
-Techniques such as bioswales, water quality ponds, and rain gardens should be used to infiltrate runoff from parking lots, streets, civic spaces, and other impervious surfaces. - G. Planting & Maintenance.
-All landscape plans shall include installation specifications meeting Town Design Specifications method of maintenance including a watering system and statement of maintenance methods. - 1.
-All plantings shall be properly maintained.
-Plant materials which fail to grow within a 2-year period or which exhibits evidence of insect pests, disease, and/or damage shall be
+Techniques such as bioswales, water quality ponds, and rain gardens should be used to infiltrate runoff from parking lots, streets, civic spaces, and other impervious surfaces wherever possible.